 Tendons are surrounded by a lubricating fluid filled sac as they go over joints.
 This is called the tendon sheath.
 In other areas tendons are cushioned by a sac between a bone and skin called a bursa.
-Both these areas can get inflamed or infected and their distension may simply reflect underlying disease in the tendon itself.
+Both these areas can get inflamed or infected and their distension may reflect underlying disease in the tendon itself.
 The ability to look into these areas with the same equipment that we use to look into a joint is called tenoscopy.

-The areas that we routinely examine include the carpal sheath (behind the knee), the digital sheath (behind the fetlock-pastern- windpuff area) and the tarsal sheath (behind the hock – thoroughpin area).
-Extensor tendon sheaths commonly get infected at the front of the knee or hock and arthroscopic exam, flushing and debridement (surgical trimming of dead or devitalized tissue) has been very successful at saving many horses.
+The areas that we routinely examine include the carpal sheath (behind the knee), the digital sheath (behind the fetlock-pastern- windpuff area) and the tarsal sheath (behind the hock – thorough pin area).
+Extensor tendon sheaths commonly get infected at the front of the knee or hock.
+With an arthroscopic exam, flushing and debridement (surgical trimming of dead or devitalized tissue), we have been successful in saving many horses.
 A tenoscopic ligament transection (similar to a carpal tunnel surgery in humans) is useful because examination of the structures and debridement of any proliferative synovitis can be done simultaneously.